 Procedure

-3.1 A Spouse/Dependent Tuition Waiver application needs to be submitted to the Office of Human Resources/Payroll by the Monday two weeks prior to the start of classes for which the waiver is requested.
+3.1 A Spouse/Partner and Dependent Tuition Waiver application needs to be submitted to the Office of Human Resources/Payroll by the Monday two weeks prior to the start of classes for which the waiver is requested.
 Given that conditions in this policy may change, it will be necessary to review the conditions of eligibility each term.

 3.2 Proof of marriage, domestic partnership, and/or dependency may be required.